 - Some women develop problems with recurrent urine infections.

-- Cardiovascular disease.
 Your risk of disease of the heart and blood vessels (cardiovascular disease), including heart disease and stroke, increases after the menopause.
 Again, this is because the protective effect of oestrogen is lost.
 Oestrogen is thought to help protect your blood vessels against atheroma.
 In atheroma, small fatty lumps develop within the inside lining of blood vessels.
 Atheroma is involved in the development of heart disease and stroke.
+You can reduce this risk by looking at other risk factors - don't smoke, stay at a healthy weight and eat a healthy diet.

 Your doctor can usually diagnose the menopause by your typical symptoms.
 Hormone blood tests are not usually needed to confirm that you are going through the menopause.
 However, they may be helpful in some cases - for example, in women aged under 45 years.

-Other blood tests or scans may be undertaken in some women, especially if they do not have symptoms which are typical of the menopause.
+Other blood tests or scans may be undertaken in some women, especially if they do not have symptoms which are typical of the menopause and their doctor wants to look for other causes of their symptoms.

 It is important that you keep up to date with the national cervical screening programme and breast cancer screening programme, if appropriate.